Exploring The Marketplace Restaurants at the New Graton Casino

 As a bonus, you can click through to each Marketplace restaurant’s menu here, for call-ahead ordering.

-Boathouse Sushi – The original location is in Rohnert Park, but for an extra twist, owner Catherine Do has added Vietnamese favorites to the casino spot.
-Service is speedy, from a steamer table but also with custom made sushi like the whimsical Trainwreck Roll of unagi, spicy tuna, avocado, cucumber and onion.
-The combination pho is steamy goodness brimming with steak, brisket and meatballs, while combo plates bring classic choices like sweet and sour pork, pepper chicken, and vegetarian chow mein.
+Boathouse Asian Noodles — The original location is in Rohnert Park, but for an extra twist, owner Catherine Do has added Vietnamese favorites to the casino spot.
+Service is speedy, from a steamer table but with fresh ingredients and build-to-order preparation.
+The combination pho is steamy goodness brimming with steak, brisket and meatballs, while other noodle dishes bring classics like vermicelli bun bowls with chicken, pork, egg roll, mixed veggies and peanuts.

 La Fondita — If you’ve stopped by the ever-busy restaurant and taco truck on Sebastopol Road at Dutton Avenue, you know this is some of the best Mexican food in town.
 The Super Burrito is a beautiful bomb of meat, rice, beans, salsa, cheese and sour cream, and you can get a huge platter of Enchiladas Michoacanas, sautéed in enchilada red sauce, topped with lettuce, cheese, sour cream, onion and salsa, then served with sautéed potatoes, carrots, and jalapeños, plus a choice of chicken or steak.
 Dining here is the real deal, too – protein choices include suadero (rosy brisket), lengua (beef tongue), and cabeza (roasted beef head meat).